tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.7.1 =
+Sorry for frequent update every time, but the following bug should be fixed.
+* **Bug fix:** Fix the issue that unexpected blocking when GeoLite2 DBs returned "ZZ" (unknown country) as an country code.
+Actually, GeoLite2 DBs seems not to be equivalent to the legacy ones.

 = 3.0.7 =
 * **New feature:** Support Maxmind GeoLite2 database which requires PHP 5.4.0+.